tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 ## Chemical Propulsion and Nuclear Thermal Rockets

-The craft likely uses a chemical or nuclear thermal motor if it features <colored blue>a distinct nozzle (1)</colored>, as shown in **Figure 5.1A**.
+The craft likely uses a chemical or nuclear thermal motor if it features a distinct nozzle (1), as shown in **Figure 5.1A**.
 Distinguishing between the two without specialized equipment or destructive analysis is nearly impossible.

 ![**Figure 5.1A:** Chemical and nuclear rockets feature nozzles.](https://i.imgur.com/Gu2dksQ.png)